Stephen Free SC

 Areas of practice

-Stephen Free SC practises nationally, undertaking trial and appellate work in a range of areas in State and Federal Courts.
-He specialises in public and commercial law matters, including class actions, competition, civil penalty, planning and regulatory matters.
+Stephen Free SC practises nationally, undertaking trial and appellate work in a wide range of areas in State and Federal courts and tribunals.
+He specialises in public and commercial law matters, including class actions, competition, civil penalty, planning and regulatory disputes.

-Other notable past matters include acting for former ICAC Commissioner the Honourable David Ipp in proceedings brought by Eddie Obeid and others, for the Commonwealth in the High Court in Kirk v Industrial Relations Commission and Williams v Commonwealth, for the Attorney General in judicial review proceedings arising from the Folbigg Inquiry, for Gai Waterhouse in racing tribunal proceedings, for David Hicks in proceeds of crime proceedings, for CITIC in various proceedings against Mineralogy and Clive Palmer and for a number of judicial officers in proceedings in the Judicial Commission of NSW.
+Other notable past matters include acting for former ICAC Commissioner, the Honourable David Ipp, in tort proceedings brought by Eddie Obeid and others; for Gai Waterhouse in racing tribunal proceedings; for David Hicks in proceeds of crime proceedings brought by the CDPP; for the Attorney General in judicial review proceedings arising from the Folbigg Inquiry; for CITIC in various proceedings against Mineralogy and Clive Palmer; and for a number of judicial officers in proceedings in the Judicial Commission of NSW.

 Stephen has appeared in various Royal Commissions, Commissions of Inquiry and coronial inquests, including as Counsel Assisting the Royal Commission into Institutional Responses to Child Sexual Abuse.
-He appeared for the Commonwealth in the Royal Commission into Aged Care Quality and Safety and in the Royal Commission into National Natural Disaster Arrangements.
+He appeared for the Commonwealth in the Royal Commission into Aged Care Quality and Safety, the Royal Commission into National Natural Disaster Arrangements and the Royal Commission into Defence and Veterans Suicide.
+Stephen also appeared for the NSW Rural Fire Service in a series of inquests and inquiries conducted by the State Coroner into the Black Summer bushfires.

 Specific practice areas include: